ARTICLE VI. LIVABLE WAGES1

 (3) Evidence of proper posting of notice.

-If a covered employer is not able to provide that information within ten (10) business days of the request, the chief administrative officer may turn the matter over to the city attorney’s office for further enforcement proceedings.
+If a covered employer is not able to provide that information within ten (10) business days of the request, the designated accountability officer may turn the matter over to the city attorney’s office for further enforcement proceedings.

 (1) To inform and educate covered employers and their employees about all applicable provisions of this article and other applicable laws, codes, and regulations;

-(2) To work with the chief administrative officer to create a system to receive complaints under this article;
+(2) To work with the city attorney to create a system to receive complaints under this article;

 (3) To visit work sites of city contractors (and their subcontractors) or communicate directly with contractors’ employees to check for compliance with this article;

-(4) To assist the chief administrative officer to conduct periodic audits of payroll and leave records of covered employees; and
+(4) To conduct periodic audits of payroll and leave records of covered employees; and

 (5) To refer credible complaints to the city attorney’s office for potential enforcement action under this article and assist in enforcement actions.